 - No route-finding guide available at present but the recent editions of the French IGN Top 100 (Green) series maps have the route traced on them.
 Only 3 are needed: No.45 (Annecy-Lausanne), 51 (Lyon-Grenoble) and 50 (St-Etienne-Le Puy-en-Velay).

-- Via Gebennensis: Geneva to Le Puy-en-Velay (Pilgrim Guides to the Roads through Europe to Santiago de Compostela #4), Confraternity of St James, 2005.
-A brief introduction to the route, without route-finding or accommodation information, intended to accompany the existing French-language guides.
-Available in our online shop.
+- Please note that Via Gebennensis: Geneva to Le Puy-en-Velay (Pilgrim Guides to the Roads through Europe to Santiago de Compostela #4), Confraternity of St James, 2005, is discontinued and no longer available in our Shop.

 - http://www.guides-cheminsdecompostelle.com/guide-chemin-compostelle_suisse.htm Route stages, printable PDF version available,